Nund Rishi

 Nund Rishi (Note: also spelled Nund Reshi) (/ks/ c.
-1377 – c.
+1377 (or 1356) – c.
 1438; born Noor-ud-Din (Note: The honorific of Sheikh is often added to his name, along with Wali or Noorani (lit. 'lustrous') added as suffix)) was a Kashmiri Sufi saint, mystic, poet and Islamic preacher.
-Nund Rishi was among the founders of the Rishi order, a Sufi tradition of the region, and is also known by the titles Sheikh-Ul-Alam (lit. 'spiritual guide of the world') and Alamdar-e-Kashmir (lit. 'flag bearer of Kashmir') by Muslims, and referred to as Nund Lal and Sahajananda by Hindus.
+Nund Rishi was among the founders of the Rishi order, a Sufi tradition of the region, and is also known by the titles Sheikh-Ul-Alam (lit. 'spiritual guide of the world') and Alamdar-e-Kashmir (lit. 'flag bearer of Kashmir') by Muslims, and referred to as Nund Lal and Sahajānanda (Innately Blissful One) by Hindus.
 He influenced many spiritual teachers and saints, including Hamza Makhdoom, Resh Mir Sàeb, and Shamas Faqir.